 I was accepted for the course as a "non standard entrant" as, I do not have an undergraduate degree.
 I have however spent all of working life in and around child welfare and it was because of this experience that I was able to be considered for acceptance.

-See Student Testimonials for further views of students.
+See 'What Students Have to Say' page for further views of students.